-Theme Evidence Evidence from Outgoing and Feedback from Colin Morris - Outgoing Chair Incoming and Independent - There was strong multi agency working and commitment to the Board Chairs of the Board - Agencies now sent more senior representation and this had led to Board being more challenging and influential Bourd - Attendance by Board Members was excellent - There had been concerns in the past about the commitment of some agencies, particularly where there was representation on more than one Board, however, steps had been taken to rationalise structures and working arrangements - The Local Authority remained the driving force behind the Board and efforts needed to maintained to secure the same level of interest and commitment from all of the other agencies represented - The Board benefited from strong and consistent lay membership - One challenge was follow through and delivery of agreed actions.
-Colin had for example written to agencies in relation to CAF, Early Help, Voice of the Child and Section 11 compliance - There has been significant improvement in the performance information presented to the Board - There was a need to maintain the momentum and commitment which had been achieved around the VEMT work - He commented that although a statutory board, the powers of the board were limited and this will be picked up in the National review. - Work on the Neglect Strategy and Voice of the Child needed to gather pace - All agencies needed to recognise the need for greater focus on early help - Overall, he felt that the Board was more effective than many others and commended Neil Schneider the Lead Agency Chief Executive and the Cabinet Member for their support and commitment and the service for their support and honesty - He was conducting a 360 degree feedback in respect of individuals/ agencies represented on the LSCB and this was to be presented to the Chief Executive.
+Feedback from Colin Morris - Outgoing Chair

+- 3.11 Colin Morris assessed the effectiveness of the Board as follows: - There was strong multi agency working and commitment to the Board - Agencies now sent more senior representation and this had led to Board being more challenging and influential - Attendance by Board Members was excellent - There had been concerns in the past about the commitment of some agencies, particularly where there was representation on more than one Board, however, steps had been taken to rationalise structures and working arrangements - The Local Authority remained the driving force behind the Board and efforts needed to maintained to secure the same level of interest and commitment from all of the other agencies represented - The Board benefited from strong and consistent lay membership - One challenge had been follow through and delivery of agreed actions.
+Colin had for example written to agencies in relation to CAF, Early Help, Voice of the Child and Section 11 compliance - There has been significant improvement in the performance information presented to the Board - There was a need to maintain the momentum and commitment which had been achieved around the VEMT work - He commented that although a statutory board, the powers of the board were limited and this will be picked up in the national review - Work on the Neglect Strategy and Voice of the Child needed to gather pace - All agencies needed to recognise the need for greater focus on early help

+3.12 Overall, he felt that the Board was more effective than many others and commended Neil Schneider the Lead Agency Chief Executive and the Cabinet Member for their support and commitment and the service for their support and honesty.
+He was conducting a 360 degree feedback in respect of individuals/ agencies represented on the LSCB and this was to be presented to the Chief Executive.